-Although I’m not originally from Houston, I’ve lived much of my life in this city.
+Although I’m not originally from Houston, I’ve lived in this city much of my life.
 It has always surprised me that most people never consider visiting this incredibly cosmopolitan city, especially since it’s the fourth largest city in the United States.
 But recently, Houston has been receiving some astoundingly great press: last year, Forbes touted Houston as the coolest city to live in the United States; and even Texas Monthly got in on the act, giving an impassioned, somewhat tongue-in-cheek argument why the Texas state capital should be moved from Austin to Houston — and to be honest, once you read the article, it’s really hard to disagree with its logic.

 Having spent most of my adulthood in this city, I’ve had the opportunity to really fall in love with the place — and photograph much of its coolness in the process.
 And so, without further ado, here are the top 10 reasons you should add the Bayou City to your future travel plans.

-I’ve said it before, and I’ll say it again: Houston’s best kept secrets are its restaurants -- even the New York Times says so.
-Name your favourite cuisine, and I guarantee you that there’s a restaurant here that will serve you the best meal of your life, with money to spare.
+I’ve said it before, and I’ll say it again: Houston’s best-kept secrets are its restaurants — even the New York Times says so.
+Name your favorite cuisine, and I guarantee you that there’s a restaurant here that will serve you the best meal of your life, with money to spare.

 Perhaps, when you travel, you prefer to see the weirder side of a city.
 Well, honey, if weird is what you want, look no further than Houston’s annual Art Car Parade, where car owners get downright creative with their cars.